react-navigation/react-navigation.github.io/website/versioned_docs/version-3.x/getting-started.md

   react-native link react-native-gesture-handler
   ```

-To finalise installation of `react-native-gesture-handler` for Android, be sure to make the necessary modifications to `MainActivity.java`:
+To finalize installation of `react-native-gesture-handler` for Android, be sure to make the necessary modifications to `MainActivity.java`:

 ```diff
 package com.reactnavigation.example;